For your customers

 Unlike phone or email conversations, live chat preserves past chat history and context in threads that are accessible to agents and customers as soon as they get on a chat.

-Unlike phone, you can share rich media files like images, videos, or GIFs with live chat.
+Unlike calls, you can share rich media files like images, videos, or GIFs with live chat.
 And although you can do similar things over email, it’s more contextual over live chat.

 Just like instant messaging apps, live chat conversations are friendlier in nature.
 It breaks down the wall between businesses and customers.